P-Square

-P-Square (born 18 November 1981) are a Nigerian music duo composed of the twin brothers Peter Okoye and Paul Okoye, who co-write and co-produce most of their songs.
-Noted for their artistic reinvention, musical versatility, and visual presentation, they are widely regarded as one of the most influential African acts of all time and one of the most successful music groups from Africa.
+P-Square was a Nigerian music duo composed of twin brothers Peter Okoye and Paul Okoye, born 18 November 1981, who co-write and co-produce most of their songs.
+Noted for their artistic reinvention, musical versatility, and visual presentation, they are widely regarded as one of the most influential African acts of all time and one of the most successful music groups from the continent.
 They were integral to the evolution of 2000s and 2010s African popular music.
 The duo was launched into the mainstream recognition following the release of the song "Senorita" in 2003, and later gained recognition after releasing their sophomore album Get Squared in 2005.
 The success of the album earned them a nomination at the MTV Europe Music Awards for Best African Act in 2006.
 In 2015, P-Square was awarded Artistes of the Decade at the MTV Africa Music Awards 2015.